mehulsinha73/Show-My-Voice/README.md

 ## Features

-- Quick and efficent with minimal and simple UI
+- Quick and efficient with minimal and simple UI

 - Allows users to alter parameters like Window Length, Sampling Rate, Update Interval, Downsample and Y-Range